NSO-developer/nso-gitbook/administration/management/high-availability.md

 <table><thead><tr><th width="240" valign="top">Action</th><th valign="top">Description</th></tr></thead><tbody><tr><td valign="top"><code>create-cluster</code></td><td valign="top">Initialize an HA Raft cluster.
 This action should only be invoked once to form a new cluster when no HA Raft log exists.<br>The members of the HA Raft cluster consist of the NCS node where the <code>/ha-raft/create-cluster</code>action is invoked, which will become the leader of the cluster; and the members specified by the <code>member</code> parameter.</td></tr><tr><td valign="top"><code>adjust-membership</code></td><td valign="top">Add or remove an HA node from the HA Raft cluster.</td></tr><tr><td valign="top"><code>disconnect</code></td><td valign="top">Disconnect an HA node from all remaining nodes.
 In the event of revoking a TLS certificate, invoke this action to disconnect the already established connections to the node with the revoked certificate.
 A disconnected node with a valid TLS certificate may re-establish the connection.</td></tr><tr><td valign="top"><code>reset</code></td><td valign="top">Reset the (disabled) local node to make the leader perform a full sync to this local node if an HA Raft cluster exists.
 If reset is performed on the leader node, the node will step down from leadership and it will be synced by the next leader node.<br>An HA Raft member will change role to <code>disabled</code> if <code>ncs.conf</code> has incompatible changes to the <code>ncs.conf</code> on the leader; a member will also change role to <code>disabled</code> if there are non-recoverable failures upon opening a snapshot.<br>See the <code>/ha-raft/status/disable-reason</code> leaf for the reason.<br>Set force to <code>true</code> to override reset when <code>/ha-raft/status/role</code> is not set to <code>disabled</code>.</td></tr><tr><td valign="top"><code>handover</code></td><td valign="top">Handover leadership to another member of the HA Raft cluster or step down from leadership and start a new election.</td></tr></tbody></table>

 Additionally, the `/ncs-state/set-read-only` action can be used to toggle administrator-configured read-only mode.
-See [#ferret](high-availability.md#ferret "mention").
+See [Read-only State](high-availability.md#read-only-state).

 ### Network and `ncs.conf` Prerequisites <a href="#ch_ha.raft_ports" id="ch_ha.raft_ports"></a>